opensearch-project/sql/docs/dev/sql-nested-function.md

 ## 1 Overview
 ### 1.1 Problem Statement

-**1. The V2 engine lacks legacy functionality for the nested function** - The `nested` function is not present in the V2 engine and must be brought forward from the legacy engine to support user queries for nested object field types in SQL.
+**1. The V2 engine lacks functionality to query nested object types in OpenSearch** - The `nested` function is not present in the V2 engine and is one option for user to query nested object field types in the OpenSearch SQL plugin.

 **2. SQL provides a better user experience to query data than DSL** - The SQL plugin gives users the ability to interact with their data using SQL and PPL query languages rather than the OpenSearch DSL.
 To query `nested` object type data in SQL and PPL we need an interface that maps to the DSL `nested` queries in OpenSearch.